conestack/webresource/docs/source/overview.rst

     )

-``name`` is a unique identifier for the resource. ``directory`` defines the location n the file system where the resource can be found. ``resource`` is the default resource file corresponding to this declaration. ``compressed`` is the minified version of the resource, which gets considered if ``webresource`` is used in production mode. ``path`` defines the path part of the URL at which
+``name`` is a unique identifier for the resource. ``directory`` defines the location in the file system where the resource can be found. ``resource`` is the default resource file corresponding to this declaration. ``compressed`` is the minified version of the resource, which gets considered if ``webresource`` is used in production mode. ``path`` defines the path part of the URL at which